-Note- The student will not be allowed to take more than one elective module per level from the above Table-5.
+Note- The student will not be allowed to take more than one elective module per level from the above Table-5, according to proper Academic Advising.
+Core modules of any pathway might serve as Elective modules for other pathways, according to proper Academic Advising.